 Wide Brim Hat

 You’ll need a hat as protection from the strong sun.
 I’m not a baseball hat kind of girl, but they might be okay in the jeep (your guide will wear one) as would a Panama-style hat.

 However, I would recommend a wide brim hat with a tie under the chin that doesn’t fly away in the open-air jeep, or on bushwalks or camel safaris.
 Plus, they just plain look better than a baseball hat.
 I found one that looked cute, coordinated with all my outfits, folded in half for packing, and had the fastener under the chin.

 The bright and intense UV sun rays on the savanna can be damaging for your eyes.
 Sunglasses are both beneficial plus can add a touch of sophistication to your safari look.
-I always make sure mine are very fashion-forward since you can see them in basically every photo that I’m in.
+I always make sure I wear stylish sunglasses since you can see them in basically every photo that I’m in.

 A lightweight scarf serves two purposes – it can be used against the cold night, and it’s also an easy way to add a little bit of style and color to what can otherwise be a drab safari wardrobe.